gitextensions/GitExtensionsDoc/source/settings.rst

           In the Checkout Branch dialog, if ``Stash`` is checked, then any changes will be stashed before the branch is checked out.
           If this setting is checked, then the stashed changes will be automatically re-applied after successful checkout of the branch with no confirmation popup.

+        .. setting:: Drop stash

+          Popup when dropping a stash.

         .. setting:: Add a tracking reference for newly pushed branch